 250g kielbasa (or similar smoked sausage)

-spinach (fresh or frozen)
+spinach or kale (fresh or frozen)

 salt, pepper, garlic granules